databrary/policies/terms.md

 other intellectual property that is prepared by Databrary to assist users belongs to Databrary as creator of the content.

-You may not use the name \"New York University,\" or "Databrary" (alone or as part of another name), or any other trademark of NYU or Databrary, in advertising or promotional materials without NYU's prior written approval.
+You may not use the name "New York University," or "Databrary" (alone or as part of another name), or any other trademark of NYU or Databrary, in advertising or promotional materials without NYU's prior written approval.